-A one-woman rom-com featuring 600 pairs of shoes and a string of unsatisfactory dates, Bad Dates was called "miraculously contrived to turn Ms. Rebeck’s show into a poignant slice of urban life that also happens to be drop-dead funny” by The Wall Street Journal.
+A one-woman comedy about a single mom in search of cute shoes, the perfect dress, and a romantic table for two at a great restaurant, Bad Dates is a charming, funny and hopeful tale of dates gone wrong and looking for Mr. Right.
+The Wall Street Journal said it was "miraculously contrived to turn Ms. Rebeck’s show into a poignant slice of urban life that also happens to be drop-dead funny”

 Drama Desk Award Winner Andréa Burns will star as Haley Walker.
 Burns received an Outer Critics Circle Award nomination for her portrayal of Gloria Fajardo in Broadway’s On Your Feet.
 She also received a Drama Desk Award for her creation of the role of Daniela, the hairdresser, in In the Heights.
 She starred opposite Nathan Lane on Broadway in the Lincoln Center production of The Nance, which was then broadcast on PBS Great Performances.
 Burns will also appear in Steven Spielberg's upcoming film West Side Story.